prateekpandeyscholar/collaboration-assignment/team_greetings.md

-<Team Member1 Roll number>: Hello from me!
+Ajay: Hello from me!
-<Team Member2 Roll number>: Hi, good to collaborate!
+Virodh: Hi, good to collaborate!